SHC Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, March 20, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).
+LOS ANGELES, March 24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).

 Class Period: November 20, 2020 – September 19, 2022